EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

         BEGIN
             ROLLBACK TRANSACTION;
         END;

-    /* Handle the error here, cleanup, et cetera.
-In most cases it is best to bubble up the error to the application to be handled or logged. */
+    /* - Handle the error here, cleanup, et cetera.
+        - In most cases it is best to bubble up (THROW) the error to the application/client to be displaed to the user and/or logged.
+    */
     THROW;
 END CATCH;
 ```